 • Exposed

-Eucalyptus parvula, a deer resistant plant
+Eucalyptus parvula small-leaved gum deer resistant

 Magnolia x loebneri (magnolia) ‘Leonard Messel’